 Blending Call 2.
 Tranche 2017

-On 8 February 2017, the Innovation and Networks Executive Agency (INEA) published another call for transport grant applications within the context of the multiannual programme.
+On 8 February 2017, the European Climate, Infrastructure and Environment Executive Agency (CINEA) published another call for transport grant applications within the context of the multiannual programme.
 For the first time, this call targets projects that already received a loan (or other financial instruments).
 They can apply for an additional grant.
 The total eligible costs of the respective measure must be at least 10 million euros.
 An exception from this rule only applies to project applications under the funding priority entitled “New technologies and innovation in all transport modes” (see below: Objective 2), whose budget has been increased by 350 million euros.
 The minimum amount here is 5 million euros.
 Above all, this is to be used to fund measures to implement the Alternative Fuels Infrastructure Action Plan (charging infrastructure) on the core network corridors.
 The competent committee adopted a corresponding amendment of the multiannual programme on 13 October 2017.
 Applications for upgrading charging infrastructure under this priority are likely to receive funding.

 2017 SESAR Call

-On 6 October 2017, INEA published the 2017 SESAR Call.
+On 6 October 2017, CINEA published the 2017 SESAR Call.
 This call is addressed only to the Single European Sky - SESAR priority.
 It makes 290 million euros available for projects of common interest.

 |Priority||Maximum budget available|